Undergraduate Summer Research Awards

 Frugal Biomedical Summer Research Internships

-• Students will apply the principles of frugal innovation to design, prototype, and test biomedical technologies intended for use in low-resource settings in Indigenous Canadian communities and/or East Africa.
+Description: Students will apply the principles of frugal innovation to design, prototype, and test biomedical technologies intended for use in low-resource settings in Northern Canadian communities and/or sub-Saharan Africa.
 Frugal innovation is an emerging paradigm in engineering that emphasizes equity and sustainability in technology development.
 For biomedical applications, frugal innovation leads to devices that can be used effectively in regions with shortages of specialist personnel, maintained with limited access to replacement components, and function reliably in the absence of reliable power or other infrastructure.

-• Program includes a weekly Summer Student Seminar Series hosted by Robarts Research Institute, which covers a mixture of scientific and professional development topics, and a semi-weekly Frugal Biomedical Innovations Seminar Series on Zoom that facilitates interaction with collaborators from East African universities.
+• Program includes a weekly Summer Student Seminar Series hosted by Robarts Research Institute, which covers a mixture of scientific and professional development topics, and a monthly Frugal Biomedical Innovations Seminar Series on Zoom that facilitates interaction external collaborators.

-• Descriptions of eligible projects can be found at the link below.
+Descriptions of eligible projects will be available by the end of 2024.
 You may apply to multiple projects with a single application submission.

 Resources: